 “The doom of the Elves,” writes Tolkien,

-is to be immortal, to love the beauty of the world, to bring it to full flower with their gifts of delicacy and perfection, to last while it lasts, never leaving it even when ‘slain,’ but returning–and yet, when the Followers come, to teach them, and make way for them, to ‘fade’ as the Followers grow and absorb the life from which both proceed. (xiv)
+“is to be immortal, to love the beauty of the world, to bring it to full flower with their gifts of delicacy and perfection, to last while it lasts, never leaving it even when ‘slain,’ but returning–and yet, when the Followers come, to teach them, and make way for them, to ‘fade’ as the Followers grow and absorb the life from which both proceed.” (xiv)

 “The Doom (or Gift) of Men,” he continues,

-is mortality, freedom from the circles of the world.
-Since the point of view of the whole cycle is the Elvish, mortality is not explained mythically: it is a mystery of God which no more is known than that ‘what God has purposed for Men is hidden': a grief and an envy to the immortal Elves.
+“is mortality, freedom from the circles of the world.
+Since the point of view of the whole cycle is the Elvish, mortality is not explained mythically: it is a mystery of God which no more is known than that ‘what God has purposed for Men is hidden': a grief and an envy to the immortal Elves.”

 From the Elvish perspective, death is Ilúvatar’s Gift to humans.
-They envy us because our love for the world is, at least potentially, so much more beautiful than theirs.
+Elves envy humans because our love for the world is, at least potentially, so much more beautiful than theirs.
 Why?
 Because we mortals have the choice to love one another, and to love the world, despite death.
-Eucatastrophe, it seems, is the highest of the Arts.
-Only by incarnating into the physical world and passing through the finitude of death could God’s Love become truly infinite.
-This is the Creator’s great secret, kept even from the angels until (if I might risk an allegorical translation) the Christ Event.
-Until that “turning point in time,” the Drama had remained incomplete…
+Eucatastrophe, is the highest of the Arts, the most beautiful of all Nature’s works.

-…a sound arose of endless interchanging melodies woven in harmony that passed beyond hearing into the depths and into the heights, and the places of the dwelling of Ilúvatar were filled to overflowing, and the music and the echo of the music went out into the Void, and it was not void.
+“…a sound arose of endless interchanging melodies woven in harmony that passed beyond hearing into the depths and into the heights, and the places of the dwelling of Ilúvatar were filled to overflowing, and the music and the echo of the music went out into the Void, and it was not void.”

 But then, Melkor, the Ainur with the greatest gifts of power and knowledge, began to

-interweave matters of his own imagining that were not in accord with the theme of Ilúvatar; for he sought therein to increase the power and glory of the part assigned to himself.
+“interweave matters of his own imagining that were not in accord with the theme of Ilúvatar; for he sought therein to increase the power and glory of the part assigned to himself.”
 (16)

-“Might are the Ainur,” said Ilúvatar,
+“Mighty are the Ainur,” said Ilúvatar,

-and mightiest among them is Melkor; but that he may know, and all the Ainur, that I am Ilúvatar…And thou, Melkor, shalt see that no theme may be played that hath not its uttermost source in me, nor can any alter the music in my despite.
-For he that attempteth this shall prove but mine instrument in the devising of things more wonderful, which he himself hath not imagined.
+“and mightiest among them is Melkor; but that he may know, and all the Ainur, that I am Ilúvatar…And thou, Melkor, shalt see that no theme may be played that hath not its uttermost source in me, nor can any alter the music in my despite.
+For he that attempteth this shall prove but mine instrument in the devising of things more wonderful, which he himself hath not imagined.”
 (17)

 “The great policies of world history, ‘the wheels of the world,’” wrote Tolkien,

-are often turned not by the Lords and Governors, even gods, but by the seemingly unknown and weak–owing to the secret life in creation, and the part unknowable to all wisdom but One, that resides in the intrusions of the Children of God into the Drama. (xvii)
+“are often turned not by the Lords and Governors, even gods, but by the seemingly unknown and weak–owing to the secret life in creation, and the part unknowable to all wisdom but One, that resides in the intrusions of the Children of God into the Drama.” (xvii)